forthright/vile-csslint/README.md

 **NOTICE**

 This project is not actively maintained.
-If you want to help maintain the project, or if you have a beter alternative to switch to, please open an issue and ask!
+If you want to help maintain the project, or if you have a better alternative to switch to, please open an issue and ask!

 ## Requirements